'On days of combat, the crew would mix gunpowder with their liquor'

 GREAT IDEAS.
 Throughout history, some books have changed the world.
 They have transformed the way we see ourselves - and each other.
 They have inspired debate, dissent, war and revolution.
 They have enlightened, outraged, provoked and comforted.
 They have enriched lives - and destroyed them.
 Now Penguin brings you the works of the great thinkers, pioneers, radicals and visionaries whose ideas shook civilization and helped make us who we are.

-Jorge Luis Borges was born in Buenos Aires in 1899 and was educated in Europe.
-One of the most widely acclaimed writers of our time, he published many collections of poems, essays and short stories before his death in Geneva in 1986.
-He was director of the Argentine National Library from 1955 until 1973.
-Mario Vargas Llosa, in a tribute to Borges, has written: 'His is a world of clear, pure, and at the same time unusual ideas expressed in words of great directness and restraint.
-[He] was a superb storyteller.
-One reads most of Borges' tales with the hypnotic interest usually reserved for reading detective fiction...'
+Jorges Luis Borges was born in Buenos Aires in 1899 and educated in Europe.
+One of the most widely acclaimed writers of our time, he published many collections of poems, essays and short stories, before his death in Geneva in June 1986.
+In 1961 Borges shared the International Publishers' Prize with Samuel Beckett.
+The Ingram Merrill Foundation granted him its Annual Literary Award in 1966 for his 'outstanding contribution to literature'.
+In a tribute to Borges, Mario Vargas Llosa wrote: 'His is a world of clear, pure, and at the same time unusual ideas... expressed in words of great directness and restraint.
+[He] was a superb storyteller.'
+He has a reasonable claim, with Kafka and Joyce, to be the most influential writer of the twentieth century.